Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

-While information content is constrained not to exceed the physical capacity, large neural networks trained via SGD actually use only a fraction of their physical capacity to retain information garnered from data.
-Much of the $NK$ nats instead serves to facilitate computation.
-Therefore, the physical capacity constrains the information capacity to far fewer nats: $\Ent(U_t) \ll N K$.
+While information content is constrained not to exceed the physical capacity, large neural networks trained via SGD \henrik{typically} use only a fraction of their physical capacity to retain information garnered from data.
+Much of the \henrik{neural network capacity (the $NK$ nats) instead serves to facilitate optimization}. \henrik{For instance, in some applications, even with over-parameterized neural networks, scaling the neural network improves performance.
+As another example, consider the case of \textit{distillation} \citep{hinton2015distilling}.
+You train a small network on the original dataset but use as labels the outputs of the large network.
+Then, this small network typically performs much better relative to the same small network trained directly on the original labels.} \henrik{All in all,} the physical capacity \henrik{often} constrains the information capacity to far fewer nats: $\Ent(U_t) \ll N K$.

 Similar reasoning applies if the agent state is expanded to include a replay buffer.
-In this case, the physical capacity is $N K + B$ nats, if $B$ nats is used to store the replay buffer.
-Again, the information capacity is constrained to far fewer nats than the physical capacity.
-As before only a fraction of the neural network's physical capacity stores information content.
-But also, a replay buffer that stores raw data from history can typically be compressed losslessly to occupy a much smaller number of nats.
+In this case, the physical capacity is $N K + B$ nats, if $B$ nats are used to store the replay buffer.
+Again, the information capacity is \henrik{often} constrained to far fewer nats than the physical capacity.
+As before, only a fraction of the neural network's physical capacity stores information content.
+But also, a replay buffer that stores raw data from history can typically be compressed losslessly to occupy a much smaller number of nats. \henrik{This suggests that the information content in the replay buffer is much smaller than the physical capacity of the buffer.}